axeprpr/excel-ai-analysis/README.md

 Current limits:

 - `.csv` is the strongest import path
-- `.xlsx` is intentionally minimal, not full workbook coverage
+- `.xlsx` now supports multi-sheet import, but it is still not a full enterprise workbook pipeline for formula-heavy files, type-rich formatting, or massive heterogeneous workbooks
 - invalid `.xlsx` files fall back to placeholder schema scaffolding
 - `.xls` is not truly parsed yet
-- AI text-to-SQL is still heuristic and local-rule based
+- AI text-to-SQL is now a hybrid of local planner rules and optional OpenAI-compatible SQL generation, but it still lacks join planning and deeper semantic reasoning
-- the LLM-backed SQL planning path is experimental and falls back to the local planner on provider errors or unsafe SQL
+- the LLM-backed SQL path now includes one repair retry using the SQLite execution error, but it is still not a full multi-step autonomous SQL repair loop
+- compare mode supports grouped compare plus basic `yoy` and `mom` time-bucket compare, but does not yet produce richer enterprise-style delta/percentage-delta outputs
 - chart MCP execution depends on a reachable local `mcp_server_url` and a supported chart shape

 ## Architecture